 7. Arrange lodging and transportation.

-Hope Lodge provides a place to stay at no cost for patients undergoing cancer treatment in cities where facilities are available, including Marshfield.
+Many cancer centers can help with lodging when needed.
+At Marshfield Medical Center in Marshfield, Cattails Cottage is a place where patients older than 18 and their caregivers can find supportive accommodations when traveling for cancer care.
+A Hope Lodge provides a place to stay at no cost for patients undergoing cancer treatment in cities where facilities are available.
 The American Cancer Society can help you find lodging through its Hotel Partners Program or connect you with a volunteer driver.

 8. Talk to your employer.